 We have asked for the Tax Documents that must be filed for the trust.
 RBC has refused to provide them to us.>

 There are all kinds of problems with the RBC Annual Statements.
 As a starting point it is important to recognize that the 2014 Annual Statement is using contrived Summary Page numbers that have no explanation.
 The big picture looks like RBC had a pile of money and did who knows what with it.
 They then produced annual statements that do not add up.
 The Summary Page makes it appear things are peforming much better than they really are.
 The lack of growth during the time RBC held the account looks strange when you consider the economy was in an "Inflationary Boom."
-There is a cash deduction of $329K indicated on Page 7 with no indication where that money went or how it was used.
 There are transfers to and from Wells Fargo that seem mysterious.
 Mike Neff is the adviser who convinced our mother to move things to RBC.
 Once I started to find problems with the statements Mr. Neff used his influence over our mom to move things to Wells Fargo where there is a whole new set of concerns.

 The FLOFR stated they must allocate their resources prudently.
 Does that mean falsified financial statements are not a priority?
 The FLOFR closeout letter is linked below.
 Jimmy Patronis was the acting CFO.*FlOFR Closeout Letter